-Academic Coaching and Assessment (ACA) is an in-depth academic advising program designed to help students understand and achieve their academic and personal goals while at CUA.
+Academic Coaching and Assessment is an in-depth academic advising program designed to help students understand and achieve their academic and personal goals at CUA.

-The ACA program fosters a personal relationship between students and our staff, so that we can provide support and assistance tailored for each individual student.
-In particular, we help students diagnose what might be impairing their success and set in place mechanisms to correct these issues.
-We also serve as an accountability partner to ensure students continue to make progress towards their goals over the long haul.
+The coaching program fosters a personal relationship between students and our staff so that we can provide support and assistance tailored to each student.
+In particular, we help students diagnose what might be impairing their success and set mechanisms in place to correct these issues.
+We also serve as an accountability partner to ensure students continue to make progress toward their goals over the long haul.